List of Playboy Playmates of 1954: March

-Dolores Del Monte (born March 15, 1932) was Playboy magazine's Playmate of the Month for the March 1954 issue.
+Dolores Del Monte (March 15, 1932 – February 11, 2023) was Playboy magazine's Playmate of the Month for the March 1954 issue.

-Del Monte was born in Spokane, Washington in 1932.
+Del Monte was born in Spokane, Washington on March 15, 1932.
 Growing up, she wanted to be a model.
 She modeled as a pin-up, keeping the secret from her parents.
 In 1954, when she was nineteen, she participated in a calendar shoot.
 The shoot included swimsuit and nude photos.
 She was called and told her photo would be published, assuming it was a swimsuit photo.
 She was paid $50 for the shoot.
 It ended up being for Playboy.
 Just after the publishing, Del Monte got married and had children.
 She never knew her photos ended up in Playboy until her son saw a 25th-anniversary Playboy retrospective and called Del Monte to tell her he saw her in the magazine.
 Del Monte said she was embarrassed and proud at the same time when her son called with the news.
 In an interview with The New Yorker in 2014, Del Monte said models today "show too much" and that she would never model again.

 After she left modeling, Del Monte worked in public relations.
+She died on February 11, 2023, at the age of 90.